 A number of employees also received service awards acknowledging 5, 10 and 15 years of service.
 Administration Officer Heather Stanley was also acknowledged for 20 years of service, having been employed with Therapy Focus since the very start.

 To see more photos from the event, visit the Therapy Focus Facebook page.

-To further celebrate the 20 year milestone, the unique stories of 20 people including employees, alumni, people accessing services and their families have been shared on a special anniversary website.
-Read the stories at tfturns20.therapyfocus.org.au.
+To further celebrate the 20 year milestone, the unique stories of 20 people including employees, alumni, people accessing services and their families were recorded.
+To read these stories please contact us.
 You can also learn more about Therapy Focus’ 20 year history here.